Estate Planning in Gilbert, Arizona

 There are many legal strategies involved in estate planning, including wills, revocable living trusts, irrevocable trusts, durable powers of attorney, and health care documents.
 New clients often say that they do not have an estate plan.
 Most people are surprised to learn that they actually do have a plan.
 In the absence of legal planning otherwise, their estate will be distributed after death according to Arizona’s laws of intestacy.
 Of course, this may not be the plan they would have chosen.
 A properly drafted estate plan will replace the terms of the State’s estate plan with your own.
 Start the process and create your estate plan alongside an estate planning lawyer.

-At LifePlan Legal, we take a comprehensive approach to Estate Planning by focusing on celebrating your life.
+At LifePlan Legal, we take a comprehensive approach to Estate Planning in Arizona by focusing on celebrating your life.
 Proper estate planning allows your values and wishes to continue even after you pass.
 This may include leaving gifts to your loved ones, ensuring a surviving spouse is taken care of, protecting your estate from taxes, and leaving a legacy.

 If you already have an estate plan, periodic reviews are necessary.
 The law changes, as do the circumstances of your original plan.